hpcaitech/ColossalAI/docs/source/en/advanced_tutorials/train_vit_using_pipeline_parallelism.md

 booster_kwargs=dict(mixed_precision='fp16')
 booster = Booster(plugin=plugin, **booster_kwargs)
 ```
-Next, we use booster.boost to inject the features encapsulated by the plugin into the model training components.
+Then, we use booster.boost to inject the features encapsulated by the plugin into the model training components.
 ```python
 model, optimizer, _criterion, train_dataloader, lr_scheduler = booster.boost(
         model=model, optimizer=optimizer, criterion=criterion, dataloader=train_dataloader, lr_scheduler=lr_scheduler
     )
 ```
 ## Training ViT using pipeline
 Finally, we can train the model using pipeline parallelism.
-First, we define a training function that describes the training process.
+Now, we define a training function that describes the training process.
 It's important to note that when using pipeline parallelism, you need to call `booster.execute_pipeline` to perform the model training.
 This function will invoke the scheduler to manage the model's forward and backward operations.
 ```python
 def run_forward_backward(
     model: nn.Module,